Royal Rumble (1992): Aftermath

 The confrontation between Hogan and Justice was played out over a series of future WWF television programs.
 On the Superstars program aired January 25, 1992, WWF President Jack Tunney held a press conference, where he announced that Hogan would face Flair for the WWF World Heavyweight Championship at WrestleMania VIII.
 Justice, who was also in attendance and began standing up as if Tunney were about to proclaim him the top contender, was outraged and termed the announcement "the most bogus act Jack Tunney has ever pulled off."
 Sid later apologized and Hogan accepted, but on the February 8 Saturday Night's Main Event XXX, Justice abandoned Hogan during a tag-team match against Flair and The Undertaker, completing his heel turn and leading to a match at WrestleMania VIII.

 Flair, meanwhile, began feuding with Savage over the WWF World Heavyweight Championship.
 According to the storyline, Flair claimed that he had a previous relationship with Savage's wife, Miss Elizabeth, going as far as presenting pictures of Elizabeth in which Flair had himself superimposed.
 This culminated in a title match at WrestleMania VIII; Savage won the match and his second (and final) WWF World Heavyweight Championship.

-This was the first Royal Rumble in which stakes were involved for the winner—the stipulation in which the winner would face the WWF/WWE World Heavyweight Champion at WrestleMania first took place at the following year's event.
-It would be 24 years before the Royal Rumble was again for the WWE World Heavyweight Championship.
+This was the first Royal Rumble in which stakes were involved for the winner—the stipulation in which the winner would face the world champion at WrestleMania first took place at the following year's event.
+It would be 24 years before the Royal Rumble match was again for the championship, which had since been renamed as the WWE World Heavyweight Championship, although at that 2016 event, the reigning champion defended the title in the Royal Rumble match, entering at number one.